morphogencc/ApparentHorizon/README.md

 - `/color/saturation` -- set the current saturation of created shapes
 - `/camera/heading/x/` -- set the camera's x heading
 - `/camera/heading/y/` -- set the camera's y heading

+The preferred OSC source is [Duration](http://duration.cc/); all fo the messages and values are configured to be compatible with it.

+Thus, all float messages require inputs from 0 - 1.

 # TO DO
 - Add cubes to projectable objects